 Not another breathing app

-— Streak & badge loops
+— Streaks & badge loops

-— Guided voiceover required
+— Mandatory voiceover

 Calmence

-✓ No streaks.
-No guilt copy.
+✓ No streaks, no guilt copy

 ✓ Silence by default — voice optional